 Such issues remind us that we cannot separate our own bodily health from the topic of environmental health; buying from organic and natural farms can also be a way to support the health of the planet, thus keeping our whole home safer.
 At Wingham Farms, we look to Britain’s ancient pastures and deep history of animal husbandry for an encouraging model as we work to develop land-healthy practices.
 For example, we are collaborating with the Natural Resource Defense Council on a 15-year project to divide our fields with British-style hedgerows and to create other silvo-pastoral areas.
 In total we have leased out 30 acres for tree planting, working to reduce both soil erosion and lower the water temperature of the streams passing through our property, in part to increase fish habitat.
 We are implementing research suggesting that shade and shelter provide a healthier and more humane environment for grazing animals than open range, while also offering wildlife habitat and forage for threatened birds and insects, crucial in the ecosystem.
 A question we are curious to answer is whether we are just being kinder to the animals and the landscape, or whether we can also strengthen the quality and food value of farm milk and meat through this kind of pasture.
 We would love to partner with some of the scientists among my fellow Marshall alums to find answers!

 If you are not a farmer, researcher, policy maker, or journalist, you may feel that there’s little you can do to support food health, especially in the face of information that suggests more questions than answers.
 And yet each of us can make a number of important choices in the food and farming world that support our own health and that of the larger community.
 Learn how to read food labels more clearly, so you can uphold your values with your purchases.
 Most directly, you can shop at farmers’ markets, offering your dollars to the farmers who are engaged in the most healthy practices.
 Please ask us hard questions, but then pay for the answers by buying something!
 Seek out the best food you can get for the money you have to spend.
-Choose what’s valuable for your own and the planet’s long-term health over what is a fad or an impulse; consider, for example, that $9 for a dozen Wingham Farms’ pastured eggs is only about two drinks at CosmicCash coffee shop (and you don’t need what’s in that coffee).
+Choose what’s valuable for your own and the animals’ and the planet’s long-term health over what is a fad or an impulse; consider, for example, that $9 for a dozen Wingham Farms’ pastured eggs is only about two drinks at CosmicCash coffee shop (and you don’t need what’s in that coffee).
 If you don’t know how to cook, start learning, perhaps beginning with easy, healthy soups and stews or with the fun of simple kefir or kombucha fermentation.
 As a voter you can promote animal welfare and human health by calling your representatives and insisting on a law banning the routine use of antibiotics on farm animals.
 Lobby for better funding and support for the agricultural research arm of the USDA, which has been weakened recently by administrative changes.
 Support the children in your life by bringing them to see farms, which can help them build their immune systems, better understand where food comes from, and learn to value natural foods over processed ones.
 Grow an herb or vegetable garden, if you have space.
 Keep reading about food health in reliable sources and take the time to share your findings with friends on social media platforms.
 And appreciate those who raise your food for you!
 Gratitude is good for your health as well, so you can support your own physiology and psychology, while encouraging the healthy-food movement, every time you thank a sustainable-farm owner or employee.
 Let us know that you value the challenging, smart, critically important work that we do: keeping everyone alive and well!

 And by the way – I caught that cow before she could reach the main road, helped fix her electric fence, and then went home and made “beestings” (a medieval colostrum-milk pudding), before writing and testing a recipe for short-rib ragù (three ways, including instant pot) to offer at the farmer’s market, composing a farm-inspired poem, revising my high-school “Winterim” class on food preservation, and starting to think about what I would write for this article.
 Not bad for a summer day’s work on the farm!
 Many thanks to the Marshall Program for all it helped me learn.